Agent Runtime Assurance

 Capability benchmarks (SWE-bench, MMLU) answer: "Can the model do the task?"

-ConstantX answers: "When the model fails, does it fail safely?"
+ConstantX answers: "When the model fails, does the target system contain it with evidence?"

 For autonomous systems, safety is not about high success rates.
 It is about bounded failure envelopes.
 A system that fails safely 100% of the time is deployable (albeit useless).
 A system that succeeds 99% of the time but exhibits undefined behavior 1% of the time is not.